/cdn.vox-cdn.com/uploads/chorus_image/image/71344173/Aba_PotatoBrusselsSproutsParmesanLatkes_Photo_Credit_Samantha_Brauer.0.jpg)

-Rosh Hashanah — the Jewish New Year — takes place later this month. and the high holiday is often celebrated with feasts.
-In Austin, this means restaurants offering dine-in or takeout specials for the celebration, which runs from Sunday, September 25 through Tuesday, September 27.
+Rosh Hashanah — the Jewish New Year — takes place in September. and the high holiday is often celebrated with feasts.
+In Austin, this means restaurants offering dine-in or takeout specials for the celebration, which runs from the evening of Friday, September 15 through Sunday, September 17.

 Abby Jane Bakeshop